ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Another good thing about `Atoms` is that readers are completely independent from writers, and they will simply be learning the latest updated value by dereferencing an `Atom`, and will never collide with writers.

+# Thinking in Increments

+These concepts will also stronlgy influence the way you're thinking about how you're modelling your data.
+For example, you have an `Atom<T>`, which has an unary (`T -> T`, read: taking a type `T` and returning a type `T`) operation attached to it, you can define simple rules and reason about possible outcomes of your software in terms of the applied operations.

+For example, if the operation look like `(Integer old) -> old + 100`, you know that no matter which order the operations are applied in, they will produce the same outcome.
+You can check composition of the possible operations and whether they converge to the same result despite reordering.

+In fact, it's easier to think of these operations in terms of `+ 100`, `- 50` and so on, discarding the `old` value.
+This way it becomes more obvious that `Atom` starts with some initial state, and, if a certain set of operations is applied, no matter in which order, no matter when and after how many attempts, the program will be error prone.

+Keeping a replayable log of incoming events can make your software even more robust, especially if you happen to find an error in an update operation and discover that all the updates to the state were resulting to something you did not initially intend.
+But that's a story for another day.

 # Immutable Data Structures